PDC-support/hpc-intro-retired/_episodes/01-linux.md

   to Tegner or Beskow.
 - Windows users: [install PuTTY](https://www.pdc.kth.se/support/login/windows_login.html), follow the configuration instructions and then log in to Tegner.

-When the shell starts, it typically reads a few setup files to modify its behaviour.
-Some of these are in your home directory (~/), and you can edit them yourself:
- - ``.bash_login`` is read by login shells.
- - ``.bashrc`` is read by interactive shells, but not by a login shell.

 ---

 #### Basic shell operation